pjazdzewski1990/WikipediaMobile/README.md

 A: https://nodeload.github.com/phonegap/phonegap/zipball/1.4.1

-Q: Where do i file bugs or feature requests?
+Q: Where do I file bugs or feature requests?

 A: Please use the [Wikimedia Bugzilla tracker](https://bugzilla.wikimedia.org/enter_bug.cgi?product=Wikipedia%20App)